Effective June 1, 2014

 31-502-330-00 Salon Services 3

-Recognize cosmetology state statutes and rules to safely perform services in the industry.
-Study Wisconsin Statutes and Administrative Code Book relating to the practice of cosmetology.
+Examines Wisconsin cosmetology state statutes and administrative code.
+The state statutes are studied in relation to the corresponding rules involved with each topic.
 Review all state board required procedures.
 Practical and written assessment of all state board subjects.
 Prepare and submit materials for state board exams.
-Pre/corequisites: 31-502-348 and 31-502-319.
-Lecture.
-1 credit.
+Lab, Lecture.
+Credits: 2.

 31-502-378-00 Salon Services 1

 This course promotes beginning level concentrated student development of skills by promoting student development of skills and proficiencies in delivering a wide range of client-related services.
 Emphasis is placed on client consultations, proper business practices, professional attitudes, and refining techniques that will ensure entry-level preparedness for the Wisconsin Licensing exam.
 Students complete this course by working in an on-campus beauty salon environment.
 Clinical.
 Credits: 4.
 Prerequisite(s): 31-502-329-00 Advanced Texture and Color (C or better).

 31-801-305-00 Applied Communication Listening Speaking